jwnicholas99/PiLED/README.md

 Finally, the app makes it easy to chain patterns together by adding your chosen LED patterns to the construction page.

 ## Usage
-To launch with the GUI, run
+To launch the GUI, run
 ```
 sudo python3 main.py --led_count=30 --led_pin=18 --led_brightness=255
 ```
 where `--led_count` is the number of pixels in your LED strip, and `--led_pin` is the RPi GPIO pin that you are using to control the LED strip.
-Take note that you need `sudo` for the `rpi_ws281x` library to work to access the underlying hardware.

-The GUI app has 6 tabs, 5 for the pre-defined LED patterns, and 1 for constructing your own.
-Each tab for the pre-defined patterns contains all the fields you need to set in order to create the LED pattern.
-There are two buttons, `Display` and `Add to Construction`. `Display` simply lights up the LED strip with your pattern, while `Add to Construction` will add the LED pattern to your own constructed sequence.
-The constructed sequence will be shown in the last tab.

-You can also use plain command-line by running
+To use plain command-line, run
 ```
 sudo python3 main.py --led_count=30 --led_pin=18 --led_brightness=255 --use_gui=False
 ```

 ## Setup

-There are two parts to the set-up: wiring the circuit and installing required Python packages.
-Luckily, both are easy.
+There are two simple parts to the set-up: wiring the circuit and installing required Python packages.

 ### Wiring the Circuit